Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 The frequency-domain $S$-parameter data obtained from the VNA measurements can be converted into time-domain behavior through rational fitting.
 Since the final data product of the TOF-MS is time-based, this step provides important insights into the expected pulse shapes of the final setup.
 To better understand the contribution of individual circuit elements, we implemented two complementary circuit-level transient modeling approaches: \begin{itemize} \item A physics-based equivalent lumped-element circuit model based on the transmission line parameters and component values of the prototype PCB; and \item A black-box model which embeds the measured two-port $S$-parameters directly into a time-domain simulation. \end{itemize}

 To study the transient response, only the small-signal model of the full circuit previously shown in Fig.~\ref{fig:final_circ} is considered.
 We implemented this circuit in Simulink using the RF blockset as a circuit-envelope simulation for broadband analysis as shown in Fig.~\ref{fig:simlink_syn}.
-The excitation pulse used in this transient model differs from the intrinsic MCP single-event pulse width: Because the goal is to reproduce the electrical transient behavior of the detector PCB under representative test conditions, we employed Gaussian current impulses with an FWHM of \qty{2.5}{\ns}, matching the pulse widths observed in subsequent MEFISTO end-to-end measurements.
+The excitation pulse used in this transient model differs from the intrinsic MCP single-event pulse width: Because the goal is to reproduce the electrical transient behavior of the detector PCB under representative test conditions, we employed Gaussian current impulses with an FWHM of \qty{2.5}{\ns}, matching the pulse widths observed in subsequent end-to-end measurements in the \emph{Messkammer für Flugzeit-Instrumente und Time-Of-Flight} (MEFISTO), a custom TOF-MS test setup \cite{abplanalp_neutral_2009, fausch_advancing2_2025} housed in a vacuum calibration chamber of the same name. \cite{wurz_new_1998, marti_calibration_2001} These simulations assume a \qty{50}{\ohm} source and load (\( Z\textsubscript{S} = Z\textsubscript{L} = \qty{50}{\ohm}\)) as well as a baseline-return resistor \(R_3 = \qty{1}{\Mohm}\).
+In this configuration, the observed peak width reflects the convolution of the test ion-optical arrival-time distribution with the detector and readout impulse response; it is not the intrinsic single-event MCP avalanche width.
 This choice provides a realistic broadband stimulus to evaluate the combined influence of the decoupling network, parasitic elements, and the transmission-line structure.

 A key advantage of this circuit-level approach is that neither port of the model is inherently tied to ground, allowing the effective time constant $\tau_\text{eff}$ to include contributions from both capacitors $C_1$ and $C_2$.